 Each dish is beautifully crafted, and the restaurant offers a first-class dining experience that takes traditional Cantonese dishes and adds a modern touch.
 For me, the Venison Puff pastry, soft shell crab, and lobster dumpling are the standout dishes at Yauatcha.

 Yauatcha is our top pick for really special occasions, and makes for a great date spot.
 After your meal, don't forget to grab a drink in Soho for the perfect end to your evening.

 No list of the best dim sum restaurants in London is complete unless it shares at a few in Chinatown.
 Nestled in the heart of Chinatown and with a second location in Colindale, North London, the Golden Dragon is often buzzing with a mix of locals and tourists.

-I often drop by Golden Dragon when I'm hungry and in Soho, making it ideal for a stop before going for a few drinks with friends or watching a theatre performance.
+We often drop by Golden Dragon when we're hungry and in Soho, making it ideal for a stop before going for a few drinks with friends or watching a theatre performance.
 You can hardly go wrong with its dumplings and BBQ pork bun dishes.

 Though the staff are quite often not the friendliest, Golden Dragon always delivers on the dim sum front with its great selection.
 When you combine this with the restaurant's convenient location, it's well worth a visit.

 Be sure to take a walk around Chinatown before or after your meal to soak up the vibrant atmosphere.